Ylenia1211/BioSet2Vec/README.md

 - **Flexible k-mer size**: Adjustable k-mer lengths to suit the user’s specific needs.
 - **Support for various biological sequences**: Compatible with DNA sequences.
 - **Efficient I/O handling**: Works with large files in FASTA, FASTQ, or other common biological sequence formats.
+- **Easy setup with JSON configuration**: Use an `input.json` file to manage configuration parameters.

 ## Requirements